© 2019 https://karynshaven.wordpress.com All rights reserved.

 Myth two: Autistics are uncaring and selfish.

 I don’t often talk about my work because I don’t want the credit and I hate the attention.
 I have much contemplated whether or not to talk about my work in my blog because I don’t want to come across as bragging.
 But what I’ve’ come to realize is that people need to hear about the good Autistics do.
-I have made a total of 200 christmas and birthday cards for foster care organizations like Braids Missions and COBYS Family Services, and that doesn’t include the cards I made for my local police department.
-I write encouragement letters to veterans through Soldiers Angels, I bake cookies for my neighbors at Christmas.
+I have made a total of 200 Christmas and birthday cards for children in foster care and Soldiers through organizations like Braids Missions and Soldiers Angels, and that doesn’t include the cards I made for my local police department.
+I bake cookies for my neighbors at Christmas.
 And Autism is the reason I do all of this.
 Autism has made me a social outcast of society, and has given me my fair share of loneliness.
 That is what moved me to help those the world forgot.
 Without autism, I may never have done any of this.
 So please, don’t just automatically assume that Autistics don’t care for people, because we do.
 Our stories just don’t get told.
 You won’t see us on the news, or in the papers.
 You won’t see our stories in movies or in books.
 And that’s okay, not everyone is meant to be seen, and not everyone is meant to be heard.
 Some of us are just meant to be the supporting characters.
 But my point in all of this is that if I didn’t have a heart, and I truly did not care for others, I would not go out of my way to do this for them.

 Myth three: Autism is just an excuse for bad behavior.